-- 0x00 NwkKey: device specific encryption key used to derive the FNwkSIntKey, SNwkSIntKey, NwkSEncKey in LoRaWAN® 1.1.
-When a LoRaWAN® 1.1 capable device connects to a LoRaWAN® 1.0x Network Server which does not support dual root keys (NwkKey and AppKey), the NwkKey value must be set equal as the AppKey value. - 0x01 AppKey: is an AES-128 application key specific for the end device, the AppKey is used to derive the session keys NwkSKey and AppSKey specific for that end device communications. - 0x10 NwkSKey: is a network session key specific for the end device.
-It is used to calculate and verify the MIC and encrypt and decrypt the payload field of MAC-only data messages. - 0x11 AppSKey: is a network session key specific for the end device.
+- 0x00: This field is only applicable for the EMB-LR1121-e device (reserved for other devices).
+It is a device-specific encryption key used to derive the FNwkSIntKey, SNwkSIntKey, and NwkSEncKey in LoRaWAN® 1.1.
+When a LoRaWAN® 1.1 capable device connects to a LoRaWAN® 1.0.x Network Server which does not support dual root keys (NwkKey and AppKey), the NwkKey value must be set equal as the AppKey value; - 0x01 AppKey: is an AES-128 application key specific for the end device, the AppKey is used to derive the session keys NwkSKey and AppSKey specific for that end device communications;

+- 0x10 NwkSKey: is a network session key specific for the end device.
+It is used to calculate and verify the MIC and encrypt and decrypt the payload field of MAC-only data messages; - 0x11 AppSKey: is a network session key specific for the end device.
 It is used to encrypt and decrypt the payload field of application-specific data messages and used to calculate and verify an application-level MIC.